fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 ## Moral of the story

 In the middle of all this, I seriously considered giving up and just going back to `fetch`, because it's the most performant and any other syntax risks making my code more cryptic to my future self.
 When I see `config.fetch(:item)` I know I'm dealing with a hash, unlike when I see `config.item`.
 I'm sure even `config.dig!(:item, :template)` will give my future self pause.
-For me this cost is outweighed by the better readability that I get in return, but it's surprising that this is what ended up being the major cost, rather than any performance hit, because my eventual solution is just as fast as `fetch` (in real life, though not quite in the benchmarks).
+For me this cost is outweighed by the better readability that I get in return, but it's surprising that this (and not performance) is what made the decision a difficult one.

-Which leads into the other surprising takeaway: in this case it wasn't hard to custom-build the most performant solution for my project.
+Which leads into the other surprising takeaway: in this case it wasn't hard to custom-build a very performant solution for my project.
 So maybe I should try a DIY mindset more often, rather than immediately reaching for a gem (or ten).

 In the end, maybe the real cost of my solution was in the absurd amount of time that I spend on all this benchmarking, hairsplitting, yak shaving, and bikeshedding.
 Enough!
 But I hope you've enjoyed my little adventure as much as I'm enjoying seeing it finished.